verbiate/Wadsworth-for-VLC/README.md

 USAGE:
 On macOS, access the extension via the VLC menu's Extensions submenu.
 It's recommended to set up keyboard shortcuts via System Preferences.
 Other platforms can access it via the "View" menu.

+NOTE:
+This has been tested on VLC 2.x and VLC 3.x on macOS.
+It has not been tested on other platforms, but should work exactly the same.